The 50 Most Common Irish Road Signs and Their Meanings

 9. Tourist Attraction – Highlights points of interest for visitors.

-Regulatory Road Signs (Must be obeyed)
+Regulatory Irish Road Signs

 1. Stop Sign – Drivers must come to a complete stop and proceed only when safe.